Positive Behaviour Support in Perth, Western Australia

 NDIS funds that can be used for Positive Behaviour Support in Perth

 In your NDIS Plan, there are three budgets: Core, Capacity Building and Capital Supports.
-When accessing Positive Behaviour Support, you can utilise funds from your Core or Capacity Building budgets.
+When accessing Positive Behaviour Support, you can utilise funds from your Capacity Building budget.
+If required, a limited amount of Core funding can be used to build a report to help you obtain the correct funding.

-- Which NDIS funds can I use for Positive Behaviour Support?
+• Which support budgets in my NDIS Plan can I use for Positive Behaviour Support?

 How to access Positive Behaviour Support in Perth